-Students typically come from Yeshiva High Schools or Beit Yaakovs such as Bruriah, Manhattan, TAG, Hanna Saks, and BY of Baltimore.
+Students typically come from Yeshiva High Schools such as Bruriah and Yeshiva of Greater Washington, or out of town Beit Yaakovs like Valley Torah or BY of Baltimore.
 Of the American girls, typically about 1/4 come from NY, and about 3/4 come from outside NY.

 Overall Number of Students (Kollel, Israeli, Foreign)

 Foreign Student Percentage

 About 1/4 of our students are foreign, with the majority from England and South Africa.

 Number of 2nd Year American Students

 Typically 10 -15 students stay on for our shana bet program.

 England, South Africa, Brazil, Switzerland, Holland, Germany, Poland, Ukraine, Mexico, and Australia.

 Varies by class with the smallest having six to eight students.
 A few classes per week are given to the whole school together.

 The school is housed on the spacious Neve Yerushalayim campus, with plenty of open, green spaces contained within this gated facility.
 Residence buildings are divided into apartments, with each apartment having four or six bedrooms and washroom facilities with showers.
 Three - four students live in each bedroom.
 The large dining hall serves three meals a day.
 Washing machines and dryers for laundry are available in the main school building.
 There is a gym facility.